 Registration and Log In

-You are always welcome to use vets.gov without registering or logging in for certain services such as general content browsing, finding VA facilities, and completing forms to apply for healthcare (10-10EZ) and education benefits (22-1990).
+You are always welcome to use vets.gov without registering or logging in for certain services such as general content browsing, finding VA facilities, and completing forms to apply for healthcare or education benefits.
 Other areas of the site that use your personal information and VA records, such as saving a benefit application for submission later, prescription refills, secure messaging with your healthcare provider, and checking the status of disability claims will require an email address, password, and additional methods for identification.

 When you register for a Vets.gov account, access to your personal information will be protected by multifactor authentication, which includes an email address, a password, and at least one other authentication factor such as a cellular phone that can receive security codes via text message.
 We strongly recommend that you do not divulge your password to anyone and that you change it on a regular basis, and that you do not share the device used for your additional authentication factor.

 Many Internet browsers allow users to save user information, including passwords.
 When prompted by a browser to save your Vets.gov authentication credentials such as your email address and password, you should decline this option.
 Saving this information could potentially allow persons who gain access to a shared workstation to access your personal information, although you are protected to some extent in this case by the Vets.gov requirement for multifactor authentication before accessing your personal information.